hassani0393/cheatsheets/nginx.md

 <br>

 ### HTTP2 in NGINX
-To enable http2 in nginx content must be served in ssl.
+To enable http2 in nginx content must be served in SSL.
 This will activate it.

         server {
         listen 443 ssl http;
         server_name_;
         root /usr/share/nginx/html;
         }

 ## Location Configuration
     location ~ .jpg {
            return 403;